Applying to City

 - USA Advanced Placement tests.

-Please contact the International Office with any queries about University policy on overseas qualifications.
+Please contact the International Office with any queries about City policy on overseas qualifications.

 - GCSE English language at grade C or above